Martin County is named for Wylie Martin, who was an early settler in Texas.

 Contractor: Pace Construction Company of Midland

 Description: The building faces northeast and is a one story structure.
-The building is located on landscaped grounds in the center of the city.
-The building is a rectangular shape with a flat roof line.
+The rectangular shaped building is located on landscaped grounds in the center of Stanton.
 The roof overhangs and is supported by numerous pillars.
 The main entrance on the east side is located towards the south.
-On the west side of the building is the old two story jail built in 1908.
+The roof line is flat.
+In the interior there is a wide central hallway.
+The courtroom is circular with a circular ceiling and wood paneled walls.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
+On the west side of the building is the old two story jail built in 1885..

-Note: The first courthouse was built in 1885 with Jail which still stands.
-The second and previous courthouse was designed by Sam P Herbert and constructed by A J Olson in 1908 to 1909.
+History: The county was created in 1876 and attached to Howard County for judicial purposes.
+Stanton (Marienville) was selected as the county seat in 1884 when the county was organized.
+The first courthouse was built in 1885 with the Jail which still stands.
+The second courthouse was a three story structure designed by Sam P Herbert and constructed by A J Olson in 1908 to 1909 .
 An addition was designed by Wyatt C Hedrick in 1950.
-The building was demolished in 1974 to make was for the second and present courthouse.
+The building was demolished in 1974 to make was for the third and present courthouse constructed in 1974 to 1975.

 Photos taken 2014